napostolova/Blog/README.md

   1. *Public part*
        - Guests can:

                -   visit home page

-                -    register
+               -   register: /register
-               -   login
+               -   login: /login
-               -   view all posts
+               -   view all posts: /posts
-               -   view a single post's details
+               -   view a single post's details: /details/:id

   2. *Private part*
        - Logged users can:

-                -   create posts
+                -   create posts: /create
                 -   like posts
-                -   view your own posts.
+                -   view your own posts: /my-posts
        - The author of post can:

-                -   can edit post
+                -   can edit post: /edit/:id
                 -   delete it